Transipedia/meta-bam/README.md

 Command line parameters :
 - dataType = -SE or -PE, for single-end of paired-end data
-- fastQList = A text file containing paths to every fastq.gz to sample from (can be single-end or paired-end data)
+- fastQList = A text file containing paths to every fastq.gz to sample from.
+Can be single-end or paired-end data.
+Paired files should be consecutive in the list.
 - NbTotalReads = An integer: millions of reads to keep in the final BAM file (input 5 means 5,000,000).
 With option -PE: NbTotalReads are sampled in each R1 and R2 file, retaining read pairs.
 - referenceGenome = Path to the directory containing the genome index for STAR alignment